Gender of connectors and fasteners: Variant usages

-In the United Kingdom, many Commonwealth countries, and some non-English-speaking countries, the word "jack" may refer to the plug on the end of a removable cable.
-These connectors were originally referred to as "jack plugs", or plugs intended to be mated with fixed receptacles, or sockets (which North Americans would call "jacks"), but the second word was dropped.
+In the United Kingdom, many Commonwealth countries, and some non-English-speaking countries, such as France, the word jack may refer to the plug on the end of a removable cable.
+These connectors were originally referred to as jack plugs, or plugs intended to be mated with fixed receptacles, or sockets (which North Americans call jacks), but the second word was dropped.
 This variant usage is in direct contradiction to common usage and official standards in North America.

-For example in the UK, the connector on the end of a headphone lead is known as a "jack", that plugs into a socket on the main unit.
-The same usage also generally occurs in Italy, where the English word "jack" is commonly used to indicate the connector on the end of a headphone lead.
+For example, in the UK, the connector on the end of a headphone lead is known as a jack that plugs into a socket on the main unit.
+The same usage also generally occurs in Italy, where the English word jack is commonly used to indicate the connector on the end of a headphone lead.

-In Romania, female connectors are known as mamă ("mother") and male connectors are tată ("father").

 Abbreviations and alternate terminology

-The standard letters "M" and "F" are commonly used in part numbers to designate connector gender.
+The letters M and F are commonly used in part numbers to designate connector gender.
 For example, in Switchcraft XLR microphone or hydrophone connectors, the part numbers are denoted as follows: